Cinematic Wedding Videos: What They Are and How to Make Them

 • Consider seasonality: You’ll be much busier and have more of a backlog at some times of year than others.
 You can manage this by offering shorter turnaround times in quieter months or setting higher prices for your busiest months.

 • Outsource editing: Outsource some or all of your video editing to a professional editing partner.
-This can clear your backlog so you can complete more videos with shorter turnaround times or charge more for returning videos faster than other videographers.
+This can clear your backlog so you can complete more videos with shorter turnaround times or charge more for returning videos faster than other wedding videographers.
 Outsourcing is especially effective when you’re trying to keep up and maximize your earnings during peak wedding season.

 Achieve Faster Turnarounds With Uncut Gems

-Outsourcing your editing is a top strategy for accelerating your turnarounds, streamlining your workflow and scaling your videography business.
+Outsourcing your editing is a top strategy for accelerating your turnarounds, streamlining your workflow and scaling your wedding videography business.
 Choose Uncut Gems to carve out the diamonds from your raw footage while you move on to more clients, more earnings and better work-life flexibility.

-The professional editors at Uncut Gems are dedicated to delivering fast, quality edits from your wedding footage.
+The professional wedding video editors at Uncut Gems are dedicated to delivering fast, quality edits from your wedding footage.
 We pay attention to your editing style requests and focus on upholding your quality standards while speeding up your turnarounds so you can focus on filming and growing your business.

 Our standard edits include: